 Music, and its many disciplines, instil important life skills that will serve children, and young adults well, for life beyond the school gate.
 As a GCSE subject, Music will allow your child to specialise in the genres that they enjoy – from Dubstep to Pop or Baroque.

 At Kingswood House, Music is a subject that is taken very seriously.
-With Music now being offered all the way up to GCSE, boys have an opportunity to showcase their natural skills and abilities to a higher level through theoretical study.
+With Music now being offered all the way up to GCSE, pupils have an opportunity to showcase their natural skills and abilities to a higher level through theoretical study.

-The boys take part in ensemble days at local senior schools and have an annual Play-Day workshop and concert involving pupils, staff and parents.
-Boys also compete in House Singing and Music competitions.
+Children from Reception to Year 11 also compete in House Singing and Music competitions.
 The school has a strong record of success with Music Scholarships and All-rounder Scholarships to our own Senior Years and other prestigious schools.